Welcome to my website!

 My Experience

-• Experience working with clients whose country of origin were all over the world, and English was not their first language.
+~ clients whose country of origin were all over the world, and English was not their first language;

-• Have worked with clients of all major religions, spiritualists and those who have no beliefs.
+~ clients of all major religions, spiritualists and those who have no beliefs;

-• Have worked with LGBTQIA+ and non-binary clients.
+~ worked with neurodivergent, LGBTQIA+ and non-binary clients.

-In my practice, I enjoy linking adult behaviours or feelings to childhood experiences, whether they are negative or positive, as once we have the awareness of why we react a certain way, we can work on it.
+In my practice, I enjoy exploring links with adult behaviours, thoughts or feelings to childhood experiences, whether they are negative or positive, as once we have the awareness of why we react a certain way, we can work on it.

 The Person-Centred Approach is a talking therapy that does not assign homework and has as its core values that a therapist should be empathic, non-judgemental, genuine whilst being fully present and actively listening as well as recognising that the client is an expert on themselves.
 I aim to bring all of these aspects to our sessions as well as empowering you to make the changes you would like to.